learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 }
 ```

+Using a construct that is specifically meant for iteration results in much
-It's so much cleaner than the looping solutions — no initialization of a
+cleaner code: there's no initialization of a counter, no condition, no
-counter, no condition, no incrementing the counter, and no bracket notation to
+incrementing the counter, and no bracket notation to access elements in the
-access elements in the array (`myArray[i]`).
+array (`myArray[i]`).

 ### `const` vs. `let`